Here’s a great, fully-functioning upcycled DIY potting bench made from a changing table! Tutorial includes step-by-step instructions.

 The shelves were made of press board and not ideal to withstand the weather so I wanted to beef them up with my favorite fence board slats.

 Step 3.
 Cut fence slats to same length as original shelves.

 Rather than rip one board its length to make up the last little difference (if the slats were all pushed together), I just spaced them out evenly.

 Step 4.
 Lay the slats on top of each shelf and screw from underneath.

 These slats would then be attached to the top of the shelf, but from underneath.
 The original shelves were too thin to get a screw to “bite” if screwing from the top down into them.
 The solution was to flip them over and screw through the original shelf up into the slats.
 Good bite and hidden screws!

 This picture shows the changing table flipped upside down.
-The support structure would be ideal for me to re-attach each shelf, screwing up through the bracing and back into the shelf and slats.
+The support structure is ideal for me to reattach the shelving, screwing up through the bracing and back into the shelf and slats.

 Nothing fancy in putting a couple screws at each end and two more sets evenly spaced down the length of the slat.

 Step 6.
 Remove curved side pieces, prime, paint and reattach.

 Outdoor paint is ideal as is a coat of polyurethane to make this potting table durable.
 The side pieces were also made of press board so I removed them and gave them a new coat of paint as well.